secretlycarl/onboarderr/README.md

 # ATTENTION
-If you're reading this, the repo recently had a big update that might break current installs, and makes some sections of the readme inaccurate.
+If you're reading this, the repo recently had a big update that might break current installs.

 Setup is much easier now! just docker compose (tweak mounts first on `compose.yml`) and set all initial settings on the site itself.